combo-lab/combo_vite/USER_GUIDE.md

 <img src={vite_url("src/images/logo.png")} />
 ```

+TODO: check if it's supported by `npm run dev`

 ### Refreshing on save

 > This feature of `vite-plugin-combo` overlaps with that of `Combo.LiveReloader`.
-> When using `vite-plugin-combo`, it is recommended to disable `Combo.LiveReloader`.
+> When using `vite-plugin-combo`, it is preferred to use this feature, instead of `Combo.LiveReloader`.

-`vite-plugin-combo` can refresh the browser when you make changes to view files in your application.
-To get started, you can specify the refresh option:
+`vite-plugin-combo` can refresh the browser when you make changes to specified files in your application.
+To get started, you can specify the `refresh` option:

 ```js
 import { defineConfig } from "vite"